okd-project/okd/Guides/UPI/okd4-terraform-openstack/README.md

 `deploy.sh`, for getting dependencies and deploying the cluster respectively.

-You need access to an openstack project with enoght resources to accomodate nodes according to https://docs.okd.io/latest/installing/installing_bare_metal/installing-bare-metal.html#minimum-resource-requirements_installing-bare-metal , a DNS subdomain that can be controlled with the Openstack API.
+You need access to an openstack project with enough resources to accomodate nodes according to https://docs.okd.io/latest/installing/installing_bare_metal/installing-bare-metal.html#minimum-resource-requirements_installing-bare-metal , a DNS subdomain that can be controlled with the Openstack API.
 Also, this terraform code assumes that instances automatically get a NIC with public IPv4 address assigned to it.